Dropshipping 101: How to Start a Dropshipping Business (2023)

 - Fashion niche ideas: Rattan bags, hair clips and barrettes, metallic clothing, women shorts, and lace clothing

 Apart from this, you require a proven set of criteria to determine the type of product(s) you want to sell, including:

-A low price can boost sales, but the profit margin won’t be much.
-On the other hand, a high price will dissuade most customers from buying, but the margin will be higher.
-Thus, it’s essential to strike a balance between the prices as you go forward.
+A low price can boost sales, but your profit margin will suffer.
+On the other hand, if you markup your price, you might dissuade most customers from buying, but you’ll make more from each sale.
+Thus, it’s essential to strike a balance and choose the right price point.